Philip Kotler: Writings and activities

-In 2014, he started a blog on fixcapitalism.com that featured many articles on making capitalism work better for more people.

-In 2016, he co-founded (with Christian Sarkar) The Marketing Journal, an online site dedicated to sharing insights and next practices in marketing.

-In 2017, Kotler published his autobiography - My Adventures in Marketing, an account of his experiences from his formative years to the present, including his views on topics such as demarketing, brand activism, marketing of the arts, place marketing, as well as the challenges facing capitalism, democracy, and the common good.

-In 2018, Kotler co-founded a think tank with futurist David Houle and Jason Voss called The Sarasota Institute.
+In 2017, Kotler published his autobiography, My Adventures in Marketing, an account of his experiences from his formative years to the present, including his views on topics such as demarketing, brand activism, marketing of the arts, place marketing, as well as the challenges facing capitalism, democracy, and the common good.
+In 2018, he co-founded a think tank with futurist David Houle and Jason Voss called The Sarasota Institute.
 The TSI sponsors public meetings and publishes peer-reviewed articles in ten areas: Technology, Public Policy, Natural Resources, Marketing and Media, Intelligence, Health Care, Education, Democracy, Climate Change, and Economics.

-In 2018, with Christian Sarkar, he co-founded ActivistBrands.com, an online resource on progressive brand activism.

-In 2019, Christian Sarkar and Kotler began an open-source project to model the world's most urgent problems.
+In 2018 he and Sarkar founded ActivistBrands.com, an online resource on progressive brand activism.
+In 2019, Sarkar and Kotler began an open-source project to model the world's most urgent problems.
 The Wicked7 Project aims to create an online movement of individuals and institutions interested in finding "virtuous solutions" to pressing wicked problems.

 In 2021, Kotler co-founded the Regenerative Marketing Institute with Enrico Foglia and Christian Sarkar.

 Honorable distinctions

 In 1975, Kotler was the first person to receive the "Leader in Marketing Thought" award voted on by the academic members of the American Marketing Association.

-The Financial Times on November 18, 2005 surveyed 1,000 executives in 25 countries about the Most Influential Business Writers/Management Gurus, and Kotler ranked fourth after Peter Drucker, Bill Gates, and Jack Welch.
+The Financial Times on November 18, 2005, surveyed 1,000 executives in 25 countries about the Most Influential Business Writers/Management Gurus, and Kotler ranked fourth after Peter Drucker, Bill Gates, and Jack Welch.
 Kotler's contributions are described in at least one chapter found in every book written about the "gurus" of business and management (see References below).

 In 2007, Kotler was appointed a special Ambassador at large for Indonesian Tourism.
 In May 2011, the city of Denpasar in Bali bestowed the title of honorary resident of Denpasar.

 On February 16, 2013, he was the first recipient of the William L. Wilkie "Marketing for a Better World" award from the American Marketing Association to "honor marketers who have significantly contributed to the understanding and appreciation for marketing's potential to improve the world."
 Also, in 2013 he was the first recipient of the Sheth Foundation Medal for Exceptional Contribution to Marketing Scholarship and Practice.

-On November 7, 2013, Kotler received the Badge of Honor of Officer of the Order of Academic Palms established in France in the 19th Century.

-On November 19, 2013, Kotler was inducted into the Management Hall of Fame, along with 10 other management gurus.

-On March 1, 2014, Kotler is number 16 in the list of the 30 World's Top Management Professionals and the only marketer.